Understanding Cancer Research Studies

 Unfortunately, "people studies" are complicated.
 They are expensive, often take a long time, and present many factors not seen in a lab.
 There is the type of environment to consider (urban, rural), lifestyle factors (diet, amount of physical activity), psychological influences, and family genes.
 And the list goes on.

 But research studies have helped to reduce many health risks.
 For instance, researchers have found that a diet lacking in certain vitamins and minerals causes specific diseases.
 They have discovered the link between smoking and lung cancer.
 Many infectious diseases, such as chickenpox and measles, are now preventable with vaccines.

 Types of human studies

 Epidemiological or population studies look at a large group of people in a specific region.
 Researchers will observe a disease that is present and study why people have it.
 These are sometimes called observation studies.
 They find links between an exposure and a disease.
 Here are three common types of these studies:

 Cross-sectional studies are useful in seeing how common a disease is in a certain region.
 Researchers may start with a cross-sectional study to decide if another type of population study is needed later on.

-A group of people is gathered to observe certain information at 1 point in time.
-For example, researchers may observe a thousand people in the state of California to see who has lung cancer on June 1, 2015.
+A group of people is gathered to observe certain information at one point in time.
+For example, researchers may observe 1,000 people in the state of California to see who has lung cancer on June 1, 2015.
 These studies are inexpensive and quick.
 But since they are like instant "snapshots" of people, they can't explain what led up to some people getting lung cancer.

 These studies are like looking at people's diaries.
-They gather 2 groups.
-One group, the cases, has the disease being studied.
-The other group, or controls, doesn't have the disease, but it is very similar to the cases in other ways.
-For example, they may be the same age, live in the same area, or have other similar lifestyle habits.
+They gather two groups.
+In one group, the cases have the disease being studied.
+In the other group, or control group, they do not have the disease, but it is very similar to the cases in other ways.
+For example, participants may be the same age, live in the same area, or have other similar lifestyle habits.